 He smoothed the hair back from her ear, touched her wound lightly.
 ‘It isn’t so bad.
 Just a little knock.’

 She winced.
 ‘A little knock that hammers like the smithy.
 But what about you?’
 She touched his shoulder.
 It looked terrible: black and red and all swollen up.
 He was caked in mud from foot to throat.
 His eyes were red-rimmed, shadows beneath, cheeks drawn.
 Had he slept at all?
 ‘Oh, Mock.’

 She ran her fingers through his hair.
 Flecks of mud crumbled away.
 Somehow his beard had survived intact, looking almost fluffy.
 She smiled, then jerked straight, suddenly realising.
 ‘Where’s Winter?’
 Pulling out of his lap, she staggered to her feet.

 ‘You shouldn’t get up, biala.’
 He wrapped an arm around her waist to steady her as the world lurched.
 Dark spots clouded her eyes.
 Taking her face, Mock looked into her eyes.
 ‘Take deep breaths.’

 Grabbing his arms, she focused.
 Her vision cleared.
 The world righted.

 Hand in hand, they wandered back to their old camp, both naked.
-Mock must have lost his kinta in the water and she could see his cock standing a little upright.
+Mock must have lost his kinta in the water.
 She curled a hand around his backside.

 When they broke through the trees, Grinda gasped.
 The water was gone, leaving a river of mud and debris behind.
 Even the ridge they had been sleeping up against hadn’t escaped the flood, it too submerged in mud and branches and a whole host of soggy things.